alexcvig/OpenR8/README.md

 # OpenR8
 A.I.
 Software for Everyone

+Windows 64bit.

-The stable release is available in the following URL.
+Please download the stable release in the following URL.
 http://www.openrobot.club/article/index?sn=10935